-Requests regarding making changes to the filtering system, to allow access to websites or for certain websites to be blocked, should be submitted through EVERY.
-Any changes requested will be considered by the ICT technician and discussed with the DSL, Headteacher or Trust Network Manager is necessary.
+Requests regarding making changes to the filtering system, to allow access to websites or for certain websites to be blocked, should be submitted through the schools IT ticket system or by emailing icthelpdesk@minervalearningtrust.co.uk.
+Any changes requested will be considered by the ICT technician and discussed with the DSL, Headteacher or Trust Network Manager if necessary.
 Any changes made to the system will be recorded by ICT technicians.
-Reports of inappropriate websites or materials will be made to an ICT technician immediately, who will investigate the matter and makes any necessary changes.
+Reports of inappropriate websites or materials will be made to an ICT technician immediately, who will investigate the matter and make any necessary changes.

 Deliberate breaches of the filtering system will be reported to the Headteacher, DSL and ICT technicians, who will escalate the matter appropriately.
-If a pupil has deliberately breached the filtering system, they will be disciplined in line with the Behaviour Policy.
+If a student has deliberately breached the filtering system, they will be disciplined in line with the Behaviour Policy.
 If a member of staff has deliberately breached the filtering system, they will be disciplined in line with the Disciplinary Policy and Procedure.